AmyHuang.jpg

 About Me

-Dr. Amy L. Huang is a devoted therapist, [ACSW, AMFT, APCC] supervisor, and EMDR consultant dedicated to inspire, motivate, and help others in their personal growth.
+Dr. Amy L. Huang DSW, LCSW is a devoted therapist, [ACSW, AMFT, APCC] supervisor, and EMDR consultant dedicated to inspire, motivate, and help others in their personal growth.
 She received her doctorate degree in social work at The University of Sydney and her master’s degree at California State University in Long Beach.
 Dr. Amy has worked as a licensed social worker since 2017 and has been a counselor in the mental field since 2001 after obtaining her first master’s degree in counseling psychology from Temple University.

 Dr. Amy is EMDR and brainspotting certified.
 Dr. Amy has also completed trainings in cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), emotion focused therapy (EFT), acceptance commitment therapy (ACT), motivational interviewing (MI) and Gottman therapy for couples.
 She is knowledgeable about utilizing IFS in her practice for brainspotting and EMDR.